Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Kimber Pepperblaster 2: Unlike typical pepper spray, PepperBlaster II isn’t aerosolized.
 Rather, each unit contains two cylinders with powerful concentrations of near-pharmaceutical grade oleoresin capsicum (OC).
 Each cylinder is driven by a pyrotechnic charge and a piston, and the solution travels at 90mph, giving it enough energy to wrap around glasses or a face mask.
 The range is 13 feet.

-Rothco Type III Commercial Paracord: You can get 100 feet of Paracord for about $8 or $9.
+Rothco Type III Commercial Paracord: You can get 100 feet of Paracord for very affordably.
 This is a real bargain but be aware that price can vary substantially depending on the color.

 Your purchases earn a small commission and for that I thank you!